List of foreign electoral interventions: 2021 election (by China)

 The Rapid Response Mechanism Canada reported that it detected Chinese Communist Party (CCP) disinformation operations to dissuade voters from supporting the Conservative Party of Canada during the 2021 federal election.
 Kenny Chiu, an outspoken critic of Chinese government's crackdown on dissent and protest in Hong Kong, was a key target of this disinformation campaign.
 CSIS also produced reports on the Chinese government's strategy to interfere in Canada's 2021 federal election.
 As a result of a 2021 CSIS report documenting threats to Michael Chong and his family, Chinese diplomat Zhao Wei was expelled from Canada in 2023.
 In February 2023, CSIS concluded that the Chinese government interfered in the 2021 elections.

 2022 election (by China)

 According to The Globe and Mail, CSIS determined that China's consul-general in Vancouver, Tong Xiaoling, mentored pro-Beijing candidates to run in the 2022 Vancouver municipal election.

+2022 leadership election (by India)

+In March 2025, The Globe and Mail reported that the CSIS believed that agents affiliated with government of India assisted Pierre Poilievre's leadership bid in 2022 Conservative Party of Canada leadership election by fundraising and organizing support for Poilievre.

+2025 election (by United States, China, Russia, India and Pakistan)

+For the federal elections of April 28, 2025, Canadian intelligence agencies warned that China, India, Russia, and Pakistan posed a concrete threat of interference through AI, disinformation, bots, espionage, and hack-and-leak operations.
+Furthermore, U.S. president Donald J. Trump waged a campaign of diplomatic pressure and rhetoric—proposing the annexation of Canada as the “51st state,” imposing tariffs, and undermining Canadian sovereignty—which many analysts interpreted as an attempt to politically influence the electorate.
+Trump even commented on election day that voters should vote for “the candidate who will make us the 51st state.”